Published in the Fern Ridge Review, October 2019. Photo credits Jennifer Mitchell

 The organization has thought to bring contraception to the Roma women, to give their bodies a break between pregnancies.
 “They’re having babies nine months apart.
 Once you do that a few times, your body starts to wear out and the babies aren’t as healthy.”
 It is a complicated situation, however, as the patriarchal culture encourages a large family.
 They have considered bringing IUD’s that could be removed every couple of years.
 “It is another thing we’d like to launch in some capacity,” says Mitchell.

 One Heart Bulgaria runs several other social and medical programs.
 They sponsor orphanages, hiring Babas (Bulgarian grandmothers) to come in and hold the kids, to play with them, and to turn the babies that are bedridden so that they don’t get sores.
-There are also physical therapy, education, dental and animal therapy programs.
+There are also physical therapy, education, dental care and animal therapy programs.

 “Last summer we built a barn and an arena and bought two horses,” says Mitchell.
 The organization is starting a horse therapy program for special needs kids in Plovdiv.
 Any of the orphanages or families with special needs kids can bring them to ride and pet and groom the horses for free.
 Any other person in the community can come on weekends for $2.